-- Face coverings should be worn by employees working in all public areas, in guest rooms, when preparing and serving food and beverages, and when working close to other employees or performing disinfection. - Waterproof aprons should be worn for laundry and guest room cleaning • and when handling trash or dirty linen. - Employees should be screened at the start of each shift and a strict stay-• home policy followed if any symptoms are present. - Display safety posters in employee areas with reminders about • handwashing, physical distancing, and other safety practices. - Provide sanitizer in all back-of-house areas, with hospital-grade sanitizer used frequently in high-touch areas. - Provide training on personal safety, sanitation, and guest interaction, • using resources through American Hotel and Lodging Association, N.C.
-Restaurants & Lodging Association, and brand-specific guidelines. - Require signed agreements from employees on safety protocols and • enforce proper use of PPE. - Do not permit entry into a room while the guest is present, including by engineering staff.
+- Face coverings should be worn by employees working in all public areas, in guest rooms, when preparing and serving food and beverages, and when working close to other employees or performing disinfection. - Waterproof aprons should be worn for laundry and guest room cleaning and when handling trash or dirty linen. - Employees should be screened at the start of each shift and a strict stayhome policy followed if any symptoms are present. - Display safety posters in employee areas with reminders about handwashing, physical distancing, and other safety practices. - Provide sanitizer in all back-of-house areas, with hospital-grade sanitizer used frequently in high-touch areas. - Provide training on personal safety, sanitation, and guest interaction, using resources through American Hotel and Lodging Association, N.C.
+Restaurants & Lodging Association, and brand-specific guidelines. - Require signed agreements from employees on safety protocols and enforce proper use of PPE. - Do not permit entry into a room while the guest is present, including by engineering staff.

+CUSTOMER PROTECTION
-- CUSTOMER PROTECTION - Install protective screens at check-in desks and at cashier stations elsewhere in the facility. - Provide sanitizer stations in public areas, including at check-in with credit card machine. - Develop an hourly sanitizing schedule for all areas and high-touch points.
-Clean and disinfect or take bell carts out of service after each use.

-- and guest rooms.

-- Reduce stayover requirements.

-- Buncombe County guidance requires that rooms be left for 24 hours • after becoming vacant before cleaning.
+- Install protective screens at check-in desks and at cashier stations elsewhere in the facility. - Provide sanitizer stations in public areas, including at check-in with credit card machine. - Develop an hourly sanitizing schedule for all areas and high-touch points. - Clean and disinfect or take bell carts out of service after each use. - Use a sanitizing box for cleaning guest room keys. - Remove all brochures, collateral, newspapers, etc. from public areas and guest rooms. - Reduce stayover requirements. - Buncombe County guidance requires that rooms be left for 24 hours after becoming vacant before cleaning.

-- Use signage and markings to encourage physical distancing. - Remove furniture in common areas and discourage guests from congregating in these areas. - Develop protocols for elevator usage to limit the number of riders per - car. - Close lobby access to anyone that is not an approved employee or guest with a valid reservation.
-Remove or distance tables in breakfast areas. - ٠ - - Bookings are limited to 50% capacity for accommodations with more than 10 units.
+- Use signage and markings to encourage physical distancing. - Remove furniture in common areas and discourage guests from congregating in these areas. - Develop protocols for elevator usage to limit the number of riders per car. - Close lobby access to anyone that is not an approved employee or guest with a valid reservation. - Remove or distance tables in breakfast areas. - Monitor traffic and safe practices. - Bookings are limited to 50% capacity for accommodations with more than 10 units.
 Those with less than 10 units may book at 100% capacity.